 Enrich Lands, Protect the Environment

-How We Work
+How We Work on Sustainable Agriculture

 - Sustainable Practices: We're demonstrating and communicating the economic value and environmental performance of soil health, nutrient management and edge-of-field practices like wetland restorations.
 Examples include the Root River Field to Stream Partnership and All Acres for Our Water in Stearns County.

 - Non-Operator Landowners (NOLs): We're working to increase the implementation of best practices on rented land through engagement with non-operating landowners and farmland managers.

 - Public Policy: We are seeking to influence farm policy and public spending through powerful communication, leveraging scientific information and examples of effective implementation.
 Learn more about how we work with policy and help us make sure sustainable agriculture is part of policy.

-The Future is in Our Farms
+The Future Is in Our Farms